mascaldotfr/CoRT/api/README.md

 > [!WARNING]
 >
-> **TLDR; I owe you nothing, you can deploy your own API if you don't agree,
+> **TLDR; I owe you nothing, you can deploy your own API if you get busted,
 > the source code is right here**

 Endpoints are actually static and actualized minutely/hourly or more as needed, it's useless to hammer them more than minutely.
 I totally assume and accept short polling over websockets.

-The limits are generous; you shouldn't meet them if you are using responsibly.
+The limits are generous; you shouldn't meet them if you are using the API responsibly.

 **Note that some endpoints like the dump generator (updated daily anyway) and events.sqlite have a stronger rate limiting (5 downloads per hour).**